zeynelozturk/ExeMetadataScraper/README.md

 The advantage of this approach versus uploading the entire .exe file on web interface is that this is much faster and also allows files bigger than 100MB to be analyzed (no limit).

-The disadvantage is that this tool only works on Windows 10 and higher.
+The disadvantage (versus the web interface) is that this tool only works on Windows 10 and higher.

 **How to Use ExeMetadataScraper?**